[Estimated time to read: 15 minutes]

 Neither does it take away the sense of anxiety you may be feeling at the thought of starting all over again back in Britain.

-Especially at such a turbulent time for the country.
+Especially at such a turbulent time.

 Don't forget to see part 1 of repatriating to the UK, to help with all your tax and investment questions.